michael-rapp/AndroidMaterialPreferences/README.txt

     -   A preference, which allows to choose a floating point value or an integer value from a continuous range via a SeekBar widget (SeekBarPreference).

+    -	A preference, which allows to choose a decimal value via a NumberPicker widget (NumberPickerPreference).

+    -	A preference, which allows to choose a decimal value, consisting of individual digits of which each can be chosen via a NumberPicker widget (DigitPickerPreference).

+    -	A preference, which allows to choose an image or video resolution via two EditText widgets (ResolutionPreference).

+    -	A preference, which allows to choose a color from a predefined color palette (ColorPalettePreference).

+    -	A preference, which provides a toggleable option using a Switch widget (SwitchPreference).

     -   The library uses the AppCompat v7 revision 21 support library in order to retrieve the color of a the title and button texts of a preference's dialog from the applied theme.